 All in all, for a leisure boat (we haven't done any whitewater), and for the price - I think it's awesome.
 I would recommend this to anyone for a first kayak, who wants a truly portable kayak, who has little storage space, or just wants an inexpensive way to get into kayaking!
 We are likely to buy a second one (330) so we can have our own when we want and also be able to tandem as we have been so far.

 I own the Sea Eagle 370 as my second kayak, with a Trophy 126 being my first.
 I wanted a boat that could be comfortable as a tandem kayak, without taking up a lot of storage space.

 I do have the "deluxe" package, which included more rugged seats that the basic kit.

 The total kit includes a storage bag, two four-piece paddles, two inflatable seats, a foot-operated air pump, a repair kit, two inflatable "doughnuts" to protect the skegs while packed, and two inflation gauges.
 The boat is very rugged with heavy fabric, a tow point on the bow and a drain plug at the stern.
 There are a total of five separate air chambers: the floor, each side tube, the bow and stern skirts (which are separate pieces and held in place with rigging).
 The inflation gauges help get the correct pressure on the side tubes, but you have to guess at the correct pressure for the floor.
-I don't know why the manufacturer couldn't have setup the flooring to also use the inflation gauge.more ▼
+I don't know why the manufacturer couldn't have setup the flooring to also use the inflation gauge.show full review ▼

 After a bit of practice I've been able to setup the boat in 20 minutes, about the same amount of time it takes me to setup my hard shell.
 Packing up is also quick as I merely deflate the boat and throw everything into my car, knowing I'm going to clean everything when I get home.